jxlxx/netwerking.club/readme.md

 ```

-There is also a nix flake, so you can do:
+There is also a nix flake included, so you can do:

 ```bash